Here’s why Apple’s iPad Pro dumped Lightning for USB-C

 USB-C is clearly the wired solution that can make that happen, assuming consumers who held out until now are willing to start investing in that standard.
 While it remains to be seen whether Apple imposes some software block on iPads to slow their charging speeds when not used with Apple-authorized chargers — something it appears to be testing with inductive iPhone chargers — there’s a possibility that, as with its USB-C MacBooks, properly designed third-party chargers with USB-PD support will work perfectly across all of Apple’s upcoming products.

 If that happens, Apple could benefit, too.
 With a little price fine-tuning, Apple’s compact, well-made USB-C accessories could wind up becoming popular with users of non-Apple devices, expanding the market for its chargers, cables, and input devices.
-Based on its announcements today, however, it doesn’t look like accessory prices are coming down at all, though it is increasing its USB-C collection to include… well, a new $9 3.5mm headphone port to USB dongle.
+Based on its announcements today, however, it doesn’t look like accessory prices are coming down at all, though it is increasing its USB-C collection to include … well, a new $9 3.5mm headphone port-to-USB dongle.
 And a USB-C SD card reader for $39, about the same price as a SanDisk alternative.

 Perhaps the biggest reason Apple dumped Lightning for the iPad Pro today is that it expects an increasing number of accessories to go fully wireless in the future.
 With the Apple Watch and second-generation Apple Pencil, Apple is showing that integrated USB-C ports aren’t even necessary to give its smaller products the data and recharging abilities they need.
 The AirPower wireless charging mat may have missed yet another event, but it’s easy to imagine a future where all Apple devices just charge while making connector-free contact with flat surfaces.